leaf-ai/platform-services/README.md

 Client Version: version.Info{Major:"1", Minor:"9", GitVersion:"v1.9.2", GitCommit:"5fa2db2bd46ac79e5e00a4e6ed24191080aa463b", GitTreeState:"clean", BuildDate:"2018-01-18T10:09:24Z", GoVersion:"go1.9.2", Compiler:"gc", Platform:"linux/amd64"}
 </code></pre>

+## Base cluster installation

+This documentation Kubernetes describes two means by which Kubernetes clusters can be installed, choose one however there are many other alternatives also available.
-## Installing microk8s
+### Installing microk8s

 The microk8s solution implements a single host deployment of Kubernetes, https://microk8s.io/.
 Use snap on Ubuntu to install this component to allow for management of the optional features of microk8s.
 When using microk8s the Istio distribution is included in the Kubernetes install as an addon.

 The following example details how to configure microk8s once it has been installed:

 ```
-# Allow the containers within the cluster to communicate with the public internet.
-Needed for postgres pkg to be fetched and installed
+# Allow the storage and registry sub systems and containers within the cluster to communicate.
+Also needed for postgres pkg to be fetched and installed
+sudo ufw allow in on cbr0 && sudo ufw allow out on cbr0
 sudo ufw default allow routed
 sudo iptables -P FORWARD ACCEPT
 sudo /snap/bin/microk8s.start